phage-nz/infosec-bazaar/soc/MISP/misp-feeds/readme.md

 ## Python Service for MISP Feed Management
 This set of scripts is designed to offer better reliability and more control over the fetching of feeds into MISP.
-For the moment, the schedule is broken up into four components, at the top of feed_manager.py:
+For the moment, the schedule is broken up into multiple components, at the top of feed_manager.py:
 - **MISP_TIMES:** An array of times (24hr format) when enabled MISP feeds will be fetched and cached.
 - **TEXT_TIMES:** An array of times (24hr format) when enabled plaintext and CSV feeds will be fetched and cached.
 - **TWITTER_TIMES:** An array of times (24hr format) when the Twitter API will be queried for new tweets.